B8ni/bottoni/_posts/2022-10-20-aluminium-scrap-weight-random-forest-post.md

 > ...roughly 80% of consequences come from 20% of causes...

-It mean to try to leverage and get as good result as soon as possible while keeping to the minimum the effort.
+It means to try to leverage and get as good result as soon as possible while keeping to the minimum the effort.

 So next steps:
 - I will implement a Neural Network model;